-Everyone has heard the terms used to describe people who are dealing with drug addiction.
+Most people know about the stigma surrounding people who are dealing with drug addiction.
+Harmful terms are often used to talk down upon those who are struggling with addiction.
 Junkie.
 Stoner.
 Crackhead.
 These words are meant to be dismissive and show contempt.
 They are holdovers from the time when our understanding of addiction was limited compared to today.
 Many people thought that addiction was a moral failure that should be a source of shame, and many still do.

 Our society tends to stigmatize behaviors that are viewed as different and less desirable than what is usually considered the acceptable norm.
-The prejudice associated with substance use and mental health problems creates obstacles to accessing care and support for people and their families.
+The prejudice stigma associated with addiction and mental health problems creates obstacles to accessing care and support for people and their families.

 Stigma refers to the negative ways in which society generally views individuals with addiction and mental health issues.
 But if we were referring to racism, sexism, homophobia, or ageism, the words discrimination and prejudice would be used.